D7460N/D7460N.dev/ADD.md

 <h3 id="classless-css">: : CLASSLESS CSS : :</h3>

-Classless CSS is a development technique that lets developers define default layout and form elements in the CSS without needing to use class selectors or "hooks" in the HTML.
-This reduces HTML bloat, page load size, and hepls to keep the HTML clean, readable, and intuitive.
+Classless CSS is a minimalist development technique that allows developers to define semantic html layouts and form elements in CSS without needing to use class selectors or "hooks" in the HTML.
+This reduces HTML bloat, page load size, helps boost [SEO](#seo) and helps to keep the HTML clean, readable, and intuitive for developers.

 <br />